neherlab/pan-genome-analysis/README.md

 In `data/TestSet`, you will find a small set of five *Mycoplasma genitalium* genomes that is used in this tutorial.
 Your own data should also reside in such a folder within `data/` -- we will refer to this folder as *run directory* below.
 The name of the run directory is used as a species name in down-stream analysis.

-All steps can be run in order by omitting the `-st` option, whereas using `-st 5 6` will specify the analysis steps. `-t ` sets the number of CPU cores.
+All steps can be run in order by omitting the `-st` option, whereas using `-st 5 6` will specify the analysis steps.
+If running only specific steps such as `-st 5 6`, steps before 5 should already be finished.

+`-t ` sets the number of CPU cores.
 <br />
 ```
 ./panX.py -fn data/TestSet -sl TestSet-RefSeq.txt -t 32 > TestSet.log 2> TestSet.err